shijithkannoth/moralis_test/README.md

 # moralis_test
-This repo is sample automation framework for GUI and API testing.
+This repo is sample automation framework for GUI and API testing using playwright cucumber and Load testing using K6.

 ## Tool and Technologies: